mainulspace/mainulspace/README.md

 Throughout my career as a Software Engineer, I have taken on numerous responsibilities including:

 - Designing and deploying the front-end and back-end of applications, ensuring security and best practices for Quality Assurance.
-- Troubleshooting, debugging, and upgrading legacy software systems and mentoring junior team members.
+- Troubleshooting, debugging, upgrading legacy software systems, and mentoring junior team members.
 - Organizing, analyzing, and interpreting large volumes of data sets and designing & developing large-scale applications.
-- Conducting client meetings, gathering requirements, and performing consistent testing of products at all stages.
+- Conducted client meetings, gathered requirements, and consistently tested products at all stages.
 - Integrating front-end elements with server-side logic, handling API integration, and developing e-commerce applications.
 - Creating new modules in existing apps, developing the back-end of products, and providing client support.